Suzuki Grand Vitara (2022): India

-In India, grade levels available for the Grand Vitara are Sigma, Delta, Zeta, and Alpha for mild hybrid models, and Zeta+ and Alpha+ for strong hybrid models.
-An all-wheel drive model marketed as AllGrip is available for the Alpha grade with manual transmission.
+In India, grade levels available for the Grand Vitara are Sigma, Delta, Zeta, Zeta(O), Alpha and Alpha(O) for mild hybrid models (optional for the panoramic sunroof), and Delta+, Zeta+ and Alpha+ for strong hybrid models.
+An all-wheel drive model marketed as AllGrip is available for the Alpha grade with only the 6-speed automatic transmission (previously available only in manual).
 The model is exclusively available at the Nexa dealership chain reserved for high-end Maruti Suzuki models.

 In January 2023, the CNG version of the K15C engine was introduced for the Grand Vitara.
-The CNG model is only available for Delta and Zeta grades with single manual transmission option.
+The CNG model is only available for Delta and Zeta grades with only the manual transmission option.

-For the Urban Cruiser Hyryder, grade levels available in India are E, S, G, and V, with the former only available as a mild hybrid.
-An all-wheel-drive model is offered for the V mild hybrid grade with manual transmission.
-CNG models went on sale in January 2023 for S and G grades with manual transmission.
+For the Urban Cruiser Hyryder, grade levels available in India are E, S, G, G(O) and V, with the E (base variant) only available as a mild hybrid.
+An all-wheel-drive model is offered for the V NeoDrive (mild hybrid) with only the 6-speed automatic gearbox (previously only with manual transmission).
+CNG models went on sale in January 2023 for S and G grades with only manual transmission.

 The Grand Vitara hit a milestone of 200,000 sales within 22 months, while the Hyryder reached 100,000 sales by October 2024.

+The car received an update in April 2025, which gave the V/Alpha mild hybrid a HUD, and a digital instrument cluster in the G/Zeta and V/Alpha variants and reinforced doors.

+The top end variants in the cars get a HUD, Panoramic Sunroof, (standard in Hyryder and optional on the Grand Vitara) all-black/ brown-black interior, fully digital driver's display, 9-inch SmartPlay Pro touchscreen with USB, Bluetooth, Android Auto And Apple CarPlay connectivity, ventilated front seats, rear wiper and washer, 8-way electrically adjustable driver seat, cruise control, 17-inch diamond-cut alloys, 360-degree camera, and much more.

+Standard features across the range include 6 airbags, seatbelt reminders for all seats, DRLs, Projector Headlamps, rear parking sensors, push-start button and turn indicators on ORVMs.

 Indonesia

 On 16 February 2023, the Grand Vitara was revealed for the Indonesian market at the 30th Indonesia International Motor Show.
 Sales later commenced at the 2nd Gaikindo Jakarta Auto Week on 10 March.
 It is only available with a mild hybrid drivetrain powered by the 1.5-litre K15C engine paired with a 6-speed automatic transmission, and is available in GL and GX grade levels.

+In November 2025, the GL grade was discontinued, while the GX grade was updated with new alloy wheels, a TFT instrument cluster, revised interior lighting, ventilated front seats, and an electric parking brake.